Samsung TV Remote Not Working? Fix in Minutes

 2. Switch your TV on so that you can re-pair your remote.

-3. Stand within 1 foot of your TV and hold down Return and Play/Pause at the same time until a message appears on screen telling you your remote is connected.
+3. Stand within 1 foot of your TV and hold down Return and Play/Pause at the same time until a message appears on the screen telling you your remote is connected.

 pair samsung smart tv remote